 Expands and enhances the global bibliography of writings on music with the addition of a million pages of full-text content from more than 200 key periodicals, many of which are not available anywhere else online.

-If you don't locate what you need using the Videos & More selection, which restricts the search to those items in the River Campus Libraries, search for DVDs and videotapes in the Art/Music Library, the Memorial Art Gallery Library and the Sibley Music Library, as well as streaming video titles, using the Articles, Books & More.
+If you don't locate what you need using the Videos & More selection, which restricts the search to those items in the River Campus Libraries, search for DVDs in the Art/Music Library, the Memorial Art Gallery Library and the Sibley Music Library, as well as streaming video titles, using the Articles, Books & More search.
 Use the limit feature to restrict to Video or Streaming Video.

 Over 1,000,000 images covering art, architecture,fashion and archeology.
 Software tools support teaching and research.